Joe Hills (American football)

-Joseph Hills (born October 2, 1987) is an American football wide receiver who is currently a free agent.
+Joseph Hills (born October 2, 1987) is an American former professional football wide receiver who played in the Arena Football League (AFL).
 He played college football at South Carolina from 2007 to 2008 before transferring to Tennessee State.

 Early life

 Hills attended Palmetto High School in Palmetto, Florida.
 There, he was a standout member of the football team being ranked as the No. 27 recruit at the wide receiver position.

 Hills committed to the University of South Carolina on November 17, 2006.
 Hills chose South Carolina over football scholarships from Georgia, Louisville, LSU, Ole Miss, & Nebraska.

 College career

 Hills played two seasons for the South Carolina Gamecocks of the University of South Carolina.
 He played in 13 games, starting 3 games, for the Gamecocks, recording 11 receptions for 87 yards and one touchdown.
 After the 2008 season, Hills transferred to Tennessee State University.
 He played in 11 games, starting 9, in 2009, catching 39 passes for 528 yards and three touchdowns.
 He appeared in 11 games, all starts, his senior year in 2010, catching 40 passes for 462 yards and 4 touchdowns.